balazskreith/vcollections/README.md

   String.class, // type of values
   new ObjectMapper(), // mapper for values
-  "temp/",  // path of directory key, values are stored new KeyGeneratorFactory().make(Long.class),  // a generator of keys for create operation IStorage.NO_MAX_SIZE // indicate the capacity of this storage in a number of elemenets );
+  "temp/",  // path of directory key, values are stored new SequentialLongGenerator(),  // a generator of keys for create operation IStorage.NO_MAX_SIZE // indicate the capacity of this storage in a number of elemenets );
 ```